-The District minimizes concentration of credit risk which is the risk of loss attributed to the magnitude of the District's investment in a single issuer, by diversifying the investment portfolio so that the impact of potential losses from any one type of security or issuer will be minimized.
-The District's investment policy places no restrictions on the amount or percentage that may be invested in any one type of security.
+Concentration of credit risk is the risk of loss attributed to the magnitude of the District's investment in a single issuer.
+The District places no limit on the amount the District may invest in any one issuer.
+The District's policy minimizes concentration of credit risk by requiring diversification of the investment portfolio so that the impact of potential losses from any one type of security or issuer will be minimized.